 - 401.11 Tack Coat.
-When ordered by the Engineer or specified in the Contract, a tack coat shall be applied between pavement courses and paid for in accordance with Section 407. - 401.12 Surface Conditioning.
+When ordered by the Engineer or specified in the Contract, a tack coat shall be applied between pavement courses and paid for per Section 407. - 401.12 Surface Conditioning.
 Irregularities in the existing pavement or base shall be brought to uniform grade and cross section.

-Prior to placing tack coat and beginning overlay work, the surface to be tack coated shall be swept to remove accumulations of loose gravel and debris.
+Before placing tack coat and beginning overlay work, the surface to be tack coated shall be swept to remove accumulations of loose gravel and debris.